-The seven departments housed in the College of Science and Technology are described in detail on the pages that follow.
-They are described in the following order: Department of Biology, Department of Chemistry, Department of Computer Science and Physics, Department of Engineering Technologies, Department of Industrial Technologies, Department of Mathematics, and Department of Transportation Studies.
+The eight departments housed in the College of Science and Technology are described in detail on the pages that follow.
+They are described in the following order: Department of Biology, Department of Chemistry, Department of Computer Science, Department of Physics, Department of Engineering Technologies, Department of Industrial Technologies, Department of Mathematics, and Department of Transportation Studies.